kyaiooiayk/High-Performance-Computing-in-Python/README.md

-# High-Performance-Computing-in-Python
+# 🏎High-Performance-Computing-in-Python🏎
-*Parallel computing, cython, numba, multi-processing and multi-threading in python.*
+*Parallel computing, cython, numba, multi-processing and multi-threading in Python.*
+***

+## Motivation
+- Python was created for humans and to help thme experiment idea faster.
+Many details such as variable types and memory allocation and deallocation are then left to the runtime to decide.
+- The downside is that Python is slower and harder to optimise - than languages like C or Fortran.
+- **So, why are we still sticking to python?** No!
+Most program have few part that are time-critical.
+Even, for this parts, itis possible to achieve the same speed as C or Fortran.
 ***

 ## Available tutorials